 Boult takes 6 as Sri Lanka collapses for 104 in 2nd test

-CHRISTCHURCH, New Zealand (AP) — New Zealand’s opening batsmen capitalized on an brilliant spell of bowling by Trent Boult Wednesday to wrest full control of the second cricket test from Sri Lanka by tea on the second day.
+CHRISTCHURCH, New Zealand (AP) — New Zealand’s batsmen capitalized on a record-breaking bowling spell by Trent Boult Wednesday to wrest full control of the second cricket test from Sri Lanka at the end of the second day.

-At the break, New Zealand was 117-0 in its second innings, an overall lead of 191.
-Jeet Raval was 72 not out, approaching his highest test score of 88, and Tom Latham was 40.
+Jeet Raval (74) and Tom Latham (74 not out) completed half centuries and Kane Williamson made 48 as New Zealand finished the day at 231-2, with an overall lead of 305.

 New Zealand was able to build on a wholly unexpected 74-run first innings lead, achieved when Boult took six wickets for four runs in the space of 15 balls to send Sri Lanka tumbling from 96-4 to 104 all out.